Phuket Gay Travel

 Karon Beach was decent in my opinion.
 A great middle-ground option if you don’t want to drive to Paradise beach, It’s a short distance south of Patong Beach.
 A bit less crowded, plenty of rentable chairs and clearer water make it a better option for gay travelers in Phuket.

-Gay Travel to Phuket: What to Do in Patong
+Phuket Gay Travel: What to Do in Patong

 You must of course get a Thai Massage while visiting Patong!
 But be judicious about which place you enter.
 How can you tell a good massage parlor from a dirty, sketchy place?
 Firstly, the better places don’t need to have five to seven women sitting on the sidewalk chanting “massage.”